 • The state mandates a person to obtain an auto insurance policy, but that individual doesn’t have a car.

-• Someone who doesn’t own a car wants insurance coverage when they occasionally operate non-owned vehicles like rental cars.
+• Someone who doesn’t own a car wants insurance coverage when they occasionally drive non-owned vehicles like rental cars or a family member’s vehicle.

 Who needs non-owner SR-22 insurance?

-According to Andrew Head, Certified Financial Planner and professor at Western Kentucky University, some of the reasons your state may require SR-22 insurance without a vehicle:
+According to Andrew Head, certified financial planner and associate professor of finance at Western Kentucky University, some of the reasons your state may require SR-22 insurance without a vehicle include:

 • Driving uninsured and being involved in a motor vehicle accident

-• Serious moving violation (such as reckless driving) convictions
+• Involvement in a serious moving violation (such as reckless driving) convictions

 • Needing to apply for a hardship or probationary permit (while license is suspended)